endojs/proposal-import-hook/README.md

 object to any invocation of the `importHook` and `importMetaHook`, so the hooks may consult other properties of the handler.

-> The handler is necessary for capturing a base specifier for resolving a
+> Aside, the handler is necessary for capturing a base specifier for resolving
-> relative import specifier, and allows 262 to avoid unnecssary specificity
+> a relative import specifier, and allows 262 to avoid unnecssary specificity
 > about resolution algorithms.

+Because the identity of a `ModuleSource` is a key in a realm's module map for purposes of denoting a corresponding module instance, we introduce the ability to construct a `ModuleSource` from the precompiled text and host data of another module source, but producing a distinct identity for purposes of multiple instantiation.

 ```ts
 type ModuleHandler = {